MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-ap-api.md

 author: Kelfu
 description: This topic explains how to integrate Microsoft Dynamics 365 Fraud Protection real-time APIs.

-ms.author: kelfu
+ms.author: kelsiefu
 ms.service: fraud-protection
-ms.date: 02/14/2020
+ms.date: 02/24/2020
 ms.topic: conceptual
 search.app:
   - FraudProtection
 search.audienceType:
   - admin
-title: Integrate Account Protection APIs
+title: Integrate account protection APIs

 ---

-# Integrate Account Protection APIs
+# Integrate account protection APIs

 To take advantage of the full suite of Microsoft Dynamics 365 Fraud Protection features, send your transaction data to the real-time APIs.
-In the Evaluate experience, this allows you to analyze the results of using Dynamics 365 Fraud Protection.
-In the Protect experience, you can also honor decisions based on the rules you have configured.
+In the evaluate experience, this allows you to analyze the results of using Fraud Protection.
+In the protect experience, you can also honor decisions based on the rules you have configured.

-Depending on how you choose to use Dynamics 365 Fraud Protection, you may make use of different APIs, as seen below:
+Depending on how you choose to use Fraud Protection, you may make use of different APIs, as seen below:

 - **Account protection APIs**: AccountCreation, AccountLogin,	AccountCreationStatus, AccountLoginStatus,	AccountUpdate, Label